nwb-extensions/staged-extensions/README.md

       - `name` - name of the extension
       - `version` - version number of the extension
       - `src` - URL of the public Git repository with the sources of the extension
-      - `pip` - URL of the package on PyPI of the extennsion
+      - `pip` - URL of the package on PyPI of the extension
       - `license` - name of the license of the extension
       - `maintainers` - list of GitHub
       usernames of people who will reliably maintain the extension